Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 Yes.

-It's like we've looted every savings.
+You know, it's like we've looted every saving.

-Five minutes of NHS spending?
+Five minutes of NHS spending.

 You could get a battleship for that.